zamicol/zamicol.com/pages/words.md

 uncriticized - His evil dogma was uncriticized by his own tribe, showing it's braod acceptance amoung his in-group. counterfactuals - The argument ignored counterfactuals delegitimizes - His dogma tried to delegitimize the existence of any form or notion of European peoples.
+unparseable, unparsable - unable to be parsed.
+"The AI spaghetti code was unparseable to even the most skilled developer.
+technophilic - I want to live in a high fertility, masulinist, technophilic society. unwelcomed - White men have been unwelcomed in academia since the 60's. titrated - He titrated up the medication to the next level for his body weight.
+Connotated - "Transistor" is used in computer science gennerally to connotate the logical operation performed by vacuume tubes.
+Defunded - The feds defunded the far left propaganda rag NPR.
+Mossad - Mossad is the most genocidal force on Earth driving by ethnic supremacy rhetoric.
+Their motto is "through deception wage war" which is exactly how a moral, virtuous people operates. technicals - Jack didn't know enough of the cryptography technicals needed to write the Bitcoin client.
+Santimoniacs - (Zachism) - The santimoniacs advocated for taxing Americans to give free food infinitely replicating humans.
+Soon their weight formed a black hole. incentivization - Filecoin is an incentivization layer. reposted - King Bob reposted the warning at every lamp post. apocalyptically - Dating in the 2020's is apocalyptically horrific.
+Connotating, connotates, connotates - The word AI can rip the word connotating from my cold dead hands.
+"Connote" is ugly, "connoting" is uglier. https://x.com/Zamicol/status/1967641607219683504 09/15/2025 bioavailable - insularly - The ethno-cult worked insularly against the interests of the larger society. incomputable - Turing showed that some problems are incomputable.